 First things first: no, this edible cookie dough doesn’t taste like chickpeas or hummus!
 You can make delicious sweet recipes using beans, even without adding lots of sugar.

 Creamy, filling and cookie-licious, it’s probably the most delicious way of getting your protein as a vegan.

 Honestly, do we really need to give you more reasons to have edible cookie dough by the spoonful?
 If you don’t mention the beany component in the recipe, nobody will notice it.

-- Chickpeas — one can of these legumes (well rinsed to get the saltiness off) is all you need for the secretly healthy, creamy and filling cookie dough base!
+- Chickpeas — one can is all you need for the secretly healthy, creamy and filling cookie dough base!

 - Oats — since you cannot eat raw flour, healthy rolled oats are the perfect fiber-rich starchy add-in for our edible cookie dough!

 - Almonds — these get ground into flour if you don’t already have almond flour at home.

 - Almond butter — for added creaminess and healthy fats.

 - Dates — wholesome sweetener that adds some stickiness!

 - Vanilla extract — bringing all of the flavors together and one of our favorite ingredients in sweet recipes!